 3.1.
 Core Utilization

 Core reduction intensity estimates reveal a wide range of variation in the amount of mass removed from the cores at Kanjera South.
 Some cores were minimally utilized whereas others were reduced as much as 95% of their original mass.
-There is also a significant relationship between core reduction intensity and raw material type (Kruskal-Wallis, p < 0.0001).
-This pattern appears to be driven by raw material provenance.
-Cores produced on raw material types that originate from more distant sources (BBa, BFe, BQu, NyR, and OGr) are on average more substantially reduced than those that occur locally (FNy, HPh, HLi) (Kruskal-Wallis, p < 0.001; Fig. 4).
+There are also stark differences in the level of core reduction intensity and raw material type.
+The primary differences are driven by raw material provenance (Fig. 3).
+Cores produced on raw material types that originate from more distant sources (BBa, BFe, BQu, NyR, and OGr) are on average more substantially reduced than those that occur locally (FNy, HPh, HLi) ((Mann Whitney U, W=5584.5, p < 0.0001; Fig. 4).

-Insert Figure 4
+Insert Figure 3

 Flake sequence values range from the first flakes off the core to the 30th flake in the sequence.
-As with core reduction intensity, raw material type has a significant influence on flake sequence values (Kruskal-Wallis, p < 0.001).
-The largest differences are, again, between rock types derived from more distant sources and those found locally.
-Flakes produced on rock types from more distant raw material sources are from later in the reduction sequence (Fig. 5), while flakes that derive from raw materials that are available locally are from earlier stages of reduction.
+As with core reduction intensity, raw material type has a significant influence on flake sequence values (Fig 4.).
+The largest differences are, again, between rock types derived from more distant sources and those found locally (Mann Whitney U, W=331052, p < .0001).
+Flakes produced on rock types from more distant raw material sources are from later in the reduction sequence, while flakes produced on raw materials that are available locally are from earlier stages of reduction (Fig. 4).
 Interestingly, there is a striking amount of homogeneity in the distribution of flake sequence values associated with exotic or distant raw materials.
 With the exception of Bukoban Felsite (BFe), the inter-quartile range of flake sequence values are very similar from distant sources.
 Even though Bukoban Felsite has a wider range than the other exotic materials, its median is quite similar.
 The flake sequence values associated with the local materials are also similar to each other but show slightly more variation.
-Homa Phonolite exhibits the widest range of flake sequence values.

-Insert Figure 5
+Insert Figure 4